aiba4531/DarpaTriage/README.md

 ```bash
 gazebo --verbose worlds/iris_arducopter_demo.world
 ```
-If you see the Iris drone in the Gazebo world, you have successfully installed the necessary software.
+If you see the a drone in the Gazebo world with "[ArduCopterPlugin.cc:584] ArduCopter controller online detected." in Gazebo terminal, you have successfully installed the necessary software!

 If you see an error like Main Loop Frequnecy too slow, try running the following commands:
 ```bash
 sudo nano /usr/share/gazebo-11/worlds/iris_arducopter_demo